Skip to content

 OpenClaw uses a WebSocket gateway on port 18789.
 Connect using the OpenClaw browser extension or CLI client (see github.com/openclaw/openclaw).

-If you have a domain configured on your LanguageCluster, open https://opencode.<cluster-domain> and sign in with the credentials above.
+If you have a domain and auth enabled on your LanguageCluster, open https://opencode.<cluster-domain> and sign in through the cluster's OIDC provider.

 kubectl port-forward svc/opencode 3000:3000